RhinoW/BillySnowMatesWebsite/content/rules/guide-for-commercial-companies.md

 - Bob posts a question asking about *“Which boots should I get for my 7 toed feet?”*
     - You reply with *“Come visit our store, we’ve got lots of boots”*. **NOT OK** - it's not helpful, we know you’ve got boots!
-    - You reply with *“Boots are a very personal fit what works for one doesn't work for someone else - you really need to visit a store and actually try them on with help from a boot tech, if you're in the AREA come visit”*. **OK** - it's helpful.
+    - You reply with *“Boots are a very personal fit what works for one doesn't work for someone else - you really need to visit a store and actually try them on with help from a boot tech, if you're in MY_AREA come visit”*. **OK** - it's helpful.